Ohio Players: History

-The band formed in Dayton, Ohio, United States, in 1959 as the Ohio Untouchables and initially included members Robert Ward (vocals/guitar), Marshall "Rock" Jones (bass), Clarence "Satch" Satchell (saxophone/guitar), Cornelius Johnson (drums), and Ralph "Pee Wee" Middlebrooks (trumpet/trombone).
+The members first came together in Dayton, Ohio, United States, in 1959, as the Ohio Untouchables and initially included members Robert Ward (vocals/guitar), Marshall "Rock" Jones (bass), Clarence "Satch" Satchell (saxophone/guitar), Cornelius Johnson (drums), and Ralph "Pee Wee" Middlebrooks (trumpet/trombone).
 They were best known at the time as a backing group for The Falcons.

-Ward had proved to be an unreliable leader, who would sometimes walk off the stage during gigs, forcing the group to stop playing.
+Ward proved to be an unreliable leader, who would sometimes walk off the stage during gigs, forcing the group to stop playing.
 Eventually, the group vowed to keep playing even after he left.
 Ward and Jones got into a fistfight in 1964, after which the group broke up.

 Ward found new backups, and the group's core members returned to Dayton.
 They replaced Ward with 21-year-old Leroy "Sugarfoot" Bonner (guitar), who would become the group's frontman, and added Greg Webster (drums).
 To accommodate Bonner's musical style preferences for the group ("R&B with a little flair to it") and to avoid competing with Ward, the group changed their format.

-By 1965, the group had renamed themselves the Ohio Players, reflecting its members' self-perceptions as musicians and as ladies' men.
+By 1967, the group had renamed themselves the Ohio Players, reflecting its members' self-perceptions as musicians and as ladies' men.

-The group added two more singers, Bobby Lee Fears and Dutch Robinson, and became the house band for the New York-based Compass Records.
-In 1967, they added vocalist Helena Ferguson Kilpatrick.
+The group added two more singers, Bobby Lee Fears and Dutch Robinson and became the house band for the New York-based Compass Records.
+In 1967 they also added vocalist Helena Ferguson Kilpatrick.

 The group disbanded again in 1970.
-After again re-forming with a line-up including Bonner, Satchell, Middlebrooks, Jones, Webster, trumpeter Bruce Napier, vocalist Charles Dale Allen, trombonist Marvin Pierce, and keyboardist Walter "Junie" Morrison, the Players had a minor hit on the Detroit-based Westbound label with "Pain" (1971), which reached the top 40 of the Billboard R&B chart.
+After again re-forming with a line-up including Bonner, Satchell, Middlebrooks, Jones, Webster, trumpeter Bruce Napier, vocalist Charles Dale Allen, trombonist Marvin Pierce and vocalist/keyboardist Walter "Junie" Morrison, the Players had a minor hit on the Detroit-based Westbound label with "Pain" (1971), which reached the top 40 of the Billboard R&B chart.
 James Johnson joined the group at this time as vocalist and saxophonist.
 Dale Allen shared co-lead vocals on some of the early Westbound material, although he was not credited on their albums Pain and Pleasure.
 It was at Westbound Records where the group met George Clinton, who admired their music.
 The two albums' avant-garde covers featured a spiked-black leather-bikini clad, bald model Pat "Running Bear" Evans, who would later grace additional Ohio Players albums, including Climax, Ecstasy, and Rattlesnake.